gnarlinsky/drunkmode/README.md

 * Also note I make a number of assumptions about directory structures and such.

 ## General idea
-Ever accidentally `rm *`'d something you shouldn't have because you were a little inebriated (or very tired or extra stupid or what have you)?
+Ever accidentally `rm *`'d because you were a little inebriated (or very tired or extra stupid or what have you)?
 Turn on drunkmode to get extra prompts and warnings when carrying out the more "dangerous" commands or actions.